AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Database Systems/2_DBMS_Architecture/Disk_Space_Management.md

 > [!def]
 > A heap file is a file type with no particular ordering of pages or of the records on pages and has two main implementations.
 > ![](Disk_Space_Management.assets/image-20240124091443308.png)
+> - In a heap file, new records are placed in the first available space in the file.
+This "first available space" could be an empty space left by a previously deleted record or at the end of the file if no such spaces are available.
+> - This method is typically fast for insertions since it doesn't require the records to be ordered in any particular way.
+> - Unlike indexed files or other organized storage methods (like clustered files), heap files do not store records based on any key or other criteria.
+There's no inherent sorting or ordering of the data by values.
+> - Because of this, when records are retrieved (e.g., during a full table scan), they appear in the order they are found in the file, which corresponds to the order of insertion unless records have been deleted and their spaces reused.

 > [!quiz] True or False
 > In a heap file, all pages must be filled to capacity except the last page.